-The program is based on the beliefs, values, and practices found in three theoretical approaches: the Resiliency Model, the Psycho-education Model, and Positive Peer Culture.
+The program is based on the beliefs, values, and practices found in three theoretical approaches: the Resilience Model, the Psycho-education Model, and Positive Peer Culture.
 The fundamental principles of each of these theoretical frameworks are that adolescence must be viewed from a Normative Development perspective; that each youth is making the often very difficult transition from childhood to adulthood to the best of their abilities, given their circumstances; that each youth must be viewed as a unique individual with different strengths, abilities, and needs; and that every youth wants to feel valued, respected, and understood.

-Participants will learn the importance of self-awareness when working with youth, strategies for building relationships with youth, the significant influence of both family and culture on their work, intervention strategies for difficult situations, and risks and stressors that affect youth.
+Participants will learn the importance of selfawareness when working with youth, strategies for building relationships with youth, the significant influence of both family and culture on their work, intervention strategies for difficult situations, and risks and stressors that affect youth.
 They will also learn effective written and verbal communication, methods for resolving conflict, strategies for working in the context of systems, and practical methods for self-care.

 There are 20 days of training.
-Core days are offered in four parts of four days each.
-Four days of Justice

-Institute electives will also be required to complete the certificate requirements.
+The 16 core days are offered in four parts of four days each.
+They must be taken in sequence.
+Four days of Justice Institute electives will also be required to complete the certificate requirements.